Privacy choices

 What the Hue Codex color mixer does

-The Hue Codex color mixer blends two HEX colors using a selected interpolation mode and weight.
-It previews RGB, hue-aware HSL, Lab, and OKLab results side by side, so the differences between color spaces are easy to compare.
+The Hue Codex color mixer blends two concrete CSS colors using a selected interpolation mode and weight.
+It previews RGB, hue-aware HSL, Lab, and OKLab results side by side, so differences between color spaces and alpha handling are easy to compare.

 The tool is useful when you need a middle color between two brand colors, a hover state between two UI roles, a bridge color for a gradient, or a quick way to see why one blend method feels dull while another feels balanced.